 Hydrogen sulfide is a fast acting poison, impacting many systems within the body.
 Wearable gas sensors are necessary for early detection and alerting, as the body’s senses are not reliable indicators.
 Importantly, gas detectors such as Blackline’s G7 wireless gas detector, should be considered as they alert live monitoring personnel of worker H2S gas exposure.
-Devices with a fast response time and sturdy construction are important for use in harsh environments where H2S may occur.
+Lone worker protection devices with a fast response time and sturdy construction are important for use in harsh environments where H2S may occur.
 Additionally, as H2S may desensitise and render the body unconscious in no time at high concentrations, connected personal monitoring equipment is crucial.

 The Occupational Safety and Health Administration (OSHA) defines Permissible Exposure Limits (PELs) to H2S gas as follows: